Christian Hauglie-Hanssen is the Norwegian Space Centre’s new director general. How does he envision Norway’s future in space?

 He finds it very positive that the Norwegian space industry has contributed to the Jupiter probe Juice, the planet hunter Plato, the rover ExoMars, and other major ESA projects.

-Juice, ESA's planned orbiter to Jupiter and its large moons.
+Juice, ESA's orbiter to Jupiter and its large moons, has Norwegian technology as part of the payload.
 Illustration: ESA/ATG medialab

 When it comes to manned space exploration and the successor to the international space station, the new director wishes to see what opportunities arise.
 Manned launches to the moon or Mars are still relatively far away in time, but the new space director intends to keep a close eye on the developments.